 - require any person on the premises to answer questions or otherwise provide information.

-A number of resources have been made available on the Council’s web site relating to infection control and practitioner obligations in relation to this matter.
+A number of resources have been made available on the Council’s website relating to infection control and practitioner obligations.